JulieLoi/Learning-React/README.md

 ## <ins>**My Tenzies Project**</ins>
 For my original "Tenzies" project, I followed the tutorial but changed up the design and some parts on how to implement the functionality in order to use the faces of a die instead of numbers.
-For my revamped "Tenzies" project, I updated the code functionality remained the same and I mostly updated the design.
+For my updated "Tenzies" project, I updated the code functionality remained the same and I mostly updated the design.

 <table>
 <tr>
     <th>My Original Tenzies Project</th>
-    <th>Revamped Tenzies Project</th>
+    <th>Updated Tenzies Project</th>
 </tr>
 <tr>
     <td>